Navid200/xDrip/docs/Nightscout/FullDisk.md

     * Scroll down to "Storage".
 Click on "Detach boot disk".
 Click on "Save".
 ![](./images/DetachBootDisk.png)

+* 2- Create a new recovery instance.
+Follow the same [guidelines](./VirtualMachine.md) for creating the main machine except there is no need to change the disk space to 30GB.
+You can leave it at 10GB for the recovery machine.
+    * Use SSH to connect to the new machine.
+This is very important.
+Please don't skip this step.

 * 3- Attach Nightscout disk to the recovery instance.
     * Go back to VM instances.